mmctl/easycrypt-ext/README.md

 EasyCrypt Ext integrates with Avy by adding configurable dispatch actions for printing, searching, and locating items at a distance (optionally moving point as well).
-A detailed explanation of Avy’s dispatch system is out of scope for this README; see [Avy's repository](https://github.com/abo-abo/avy) for more information.
+A detailed explanation of Avy’s dispatch system is out of scope here;
+see [Avy's repository](https://github.com/abo-abo/avy) for more information.

 | Customization variable   | Value                      | Description                      |
 |--------------------------|----------------------------|----------------------------------|